-Neither of these approaches are right or wrong, 'Big Picture' and 'Detail Orientation' are both useful, but the premise of this post, is that to be an effective leader, you need both, plus the ability to focus.
+Neither of these approaches is right or wrong, 'Big Picture' and 'Detail Orientation' are both useful, but the premise of this post is that to be an effective leader, you need both, plus the ability to focus.

 Some leaders focus on the positive and some on the negative and it shows in how they speak.
 What we say is a ‘reflection of the 'image' we have created in our mind about people or opportunities.
 As you listen to what people say, you get a clear picture of how they have 'framed' an experience.
 Becoming aware of how you are speaking will give you great feedback on what lens you have been using.

 Effective leadership and innovation require seeing things from multiple perspectives, and with experience, you come to realize that there is never just one right lens.
 To maximize your impact, make it a habit to consciously look at someone or something through a different lens.